Healthe-Matters Logo

 To read the report from the American Heart Association, click here.SMH Copywriter, Phil Lederer

 Written by Sarasota Memorial copywriter Philip Lederer, MA, who crafts a variety of external communications for the healthcare system.
-SMH’s in-house wordsmith, Lederer earned his Master’s degree in Public Administration and Political Philosophy from Morehead State University, KY.
+SMH’s in-house wordsmith, Lederer earned his Master’s degree in Public Administration and Political Philosophy from Morehead State University, KY, and questions every headache.

 Comments: 0,